Commuting probabilities of infinite groups: Introduction

-\textsc{Degree of commutativity with respect to an invariant mean.} We now present a variant of \cref{main:measures} for amenable groups, which is both a natural result in its own right (particularly in the context of \cref{main:folner}) and, as it turns out, an ingredient in the proof of \cref{main:measures} (see \cref{rem:mean} for more details).
+\textsc{Degree of commutativity with respect to an invariant mean.} We now present a variant of \cref{main:measures} for amenable groups, which is both a natural result in its own right and, as it turns out, an ingredient in the proof of \cref{main:measures} (see \cref{rem:mean} for more details).

 By definition, a group is amenable if it admits a \emph{finitely additive left-invariant mean}.
 A \emph{finitely additive mean} on a group $G$ is a linear functional $\int\diff\mu:\ell^\infty(G)\to\R$ that is positive in the sense that $\int f\diff\mu\ge0$ if $f\ge0$ pointwise, and normalised in the sense that $\int 1_G\diff\mu=1$.
 Such a mean is said to be \emph{left-invariant} if, defining $g\cdot f$ via $g\cdot f(x)=f(g^{-1}x)$ for $g\in G$, we have $\int g\cdot f\diff\mu=\int f\diff\mu$ for every $f\in\ell^\infty(G)$ and every $g\in G$.
 In general we abuse notation slightly and denote the mean $\int\diff\mu$ simply by $\mu$.
 Given a subset $X\subset G$ and a function $f\in\ell^\infty(G)$, we write $1_X$ for the characteristic function of $X$, write